aphunk/Resume/resume.md

 <br>

 :wave: **Hello!**
 I'm a creative problem-solver, human-centric Visual Designer, and current software engineering student at Ada Developers Academy.
-With experience in brand strategy, marketing, user interface, and user experience design for both small businesses and established brands, I approach software development from a unique perspective.
+With experience in brand strategy, marketing, user interface, and user experience design for both small businesses and established brands, I approach software development from a unique, holistic perspective.
 I have a passion for creating friendly technology accessible to everyone and believe that inclusive and diverse collaborative teams are the way to put people first when creating innovative and successful technology.
 <br>

 ## PROFESSIONAL EXPERIENCE

 **PRODUCT DESIGNER** - *Leafly* | Sep 2015 - Jan 2019
 - Collaborated closely with Director of Design, product managers, stakeholders and engineers in an iterative, transparent and feedback driven process to create clean, user-centered web and mobile applications
-- Owned every phase of the design process from initial conceptualization, wireframes, visual design, interactive prototypes, and handoff to Engineering for any particular project
+- Owned every phase of the design process from initial conceptualization, wireframes, visual design, interactive prototypes, and handoff to Engineering
-- Conducted user tests to understand customer’s objectives and identify opportunities for improvement
+- Wrote and conducted user tests to understand customer’s objectives and identify opportunities for improvement
 - Worked closely with Engineering to ensure a high-quality implementation and user experience
-- Managed work from strategy, scope and deadlines in a fast-paced environment, against shifting priorities
+- Managed work from strategy, scope, and deadlines in a fast-paced environment, often against shifting priorities

 **DESIGNER + ILLUSTRATOR (*freelance*)** - *Dorothea Coffee* | May 2013 - Present
 - Head responsibility to conceptualize, design and implement all creative graphics projects